cooper/ferret/doc/std/Math.md

 Math.π
 ```

-The ratio of a circle's circumference to it's diameter.
+Ratio of a circle's circumference to it's diameter.

 ### pi